Help your potential matches find common interests.

-My taste in movies is pretty similar to my taste in fiction.
+My taste in movies is pretty similar to my taste in fiction, but I

-(almost anything with Adam Sandler, Rob Schneider, Jim Carrey, or
+Adam Sandler, Rob Schneider, Jim Carrey, or Asheton Kutcher).

-I have a strange love of rewatching the best scenes of my favorite
+I have a strange love of rewatching iconic scenes from my favorite

 movies.
-Think: stuff like Al Pacino's speech at the end of "Any
+Think: Al Pacino's speech at the end of "Any Given Sunday,"

-Game of Thrones, Downton Abbey, South Park, Suits, Firefly, The Big
+Game of Thrones, Downton Abbey, South Park, Firefly, The Big Bang

-Most of the time, I don't really follow a show as it airs, but,
+Most of the time, I don't really follow TV shows as they air: I'd

-I couldn't tell you for sure what's going on with most of those
+couldn't tell you for sure what's going on with most of those shows

 If you're really into watching sports, that's fine too, but don't

-get too frustrated with me if I don't know whether or not your
+get too frustrated with me if I don't know that your favorite

-favorite team's goalie is good at hitting touchdowns from behind
+team's goalie is good at hitting touchdowns from behind the